Effy Irvine

-Euphemia "Effy" Irvine (28 August 1924 – February 2, 2018) was the first woman in Scotland to run a parish.
+Euphemia "Effy" Helen Clouston Irvine (28 August 1924 – February 2, 2018) was the first woman in Scotland to run a Church of Scotland parish Church.

 Life

 Irvine was born in Clydebank on 28 August 1924.
-She was brought up in Jordanvale Parish Church in Glasgow and she left school when she was 14 and went to work in a plumbers office.
+She was the daughter of James and Elizabeth.
+She was brought up in Jordanvale Parish Church in Glasgow.
+She was educated at Whiteinch school from 1929-36, though she left school when she was 14 and went to work in a plumbers office.

 Irvine came to the ministry late.
 She had already left education and married when someone commented on her ability to speak.
 She decided that she wanted to work in the Church of Scotland and if she was going to speak then she needed to increase her qualifications.
 She decided to change her life after 16 years at home in 1968.
 She took a course at the University of London which enabled her to enrol on a course at the University of Glasgow.